bahrus/TSON/README.md

 ### Problem 2:  Deserializing classes

-Many lanuages, like Java and C#, allow deserializing to an instance of a class, where that class could have a constructor which performs operations, resulting in side effects.
-For this reason, support for instantating ES6 classes is not supported by TSON.
+Many lanuages, like Java and C#, allow deserializing to an instance of a class, where that class could have a constructor which performs operations, which can easily result in side effects.
+For this reason, support for instantiating ES 2015 classes is not supported by TSON.

 ## The TSON API